drshahizan/Python-big-data/Assignment 2b/SDS/readme.md

 | **isNull** - 1min 7s |  **isNull** - 2.46 s |
 | **fillNa** - 1.48 s |  **fillNa** - 4.64 s |
 | **dropNa** - 885 ms |  **dropNa** - 3.76 s |

+#### Conclusion
+Pandas is more optimized for performance for most use cases compared to koalas.
+Pandas is 2.03x faster than Koalas in reading a dataset.
+Koalas only performs better than Pandas in Aggregating(2.28x faster) and Grouping(4.03x faster).